Semi-Streaming Algorithms for Submodular Function Maximization Under b-Matching, Matroid, and Matchoid Constraints: Matchoid-constrained Maximum Submodular -Matching

 \begin{lemma} With $S_f$ as input, Algorithm~\ref{greedy_part} returns a feasible $b$-matching $M$ with $f(M) \geq g(S_f) + f(\emptyset)$. \end{lemma}

 \begin{proof} As argued in Lemma~\ref{lemma_greedy_weight}, $M$ respects the capacities.
-Furthermore, as $S_f$ is by construction an independent set in $\mathcal{M}$ and $M \subseteq S_f \in \mathcal{I}$, we have $M \in \mathcal{I}$.
+Furthermore, as $S_f$ is by construction an independent set in $\mathcal{M}$ and $M \subseteq S_f \in \mathcal{I}_i$ for al $i$, we have $M \in \mathcal{I}_i$ for all $i$.
 So $M$ is a feasible $b$-matching.
-Finally, using an analysis similar to the one in the proof of Lemma~\ref{lemma_greedy_submod}, we have $f(M) \geq g(S_f) + f(\emptyset)$ (the only difference being that now the "weight" $f(e_t \,|\, S^{(t-1)})$ of an element can be larger than the sum of the gains of the elements below it in the queues, which is not an issue for the analysis). \end{proof}
+Finally, using an analysis similar to the one in the proof of Lemma~\ref{lemma_greedy_submod}, we have $f(M) \geq g(S_f) + f(\emptyset)$ (the only difference being that now the "weight" $f(e_t \,|\, S^{(t-1)})$ of an element can be higher than the sum of the gains of the elements below it in the queues, which is not an issue for the analysis). \end{proof}

-As a result, we get the following theorem (the same way we obtained Theorem~\ref{theo_submod_mono}): \begin{theorem} For non-negative monotone submodular functions, Algorithm~\ref{streaming_part_matroid_submod} with $p = 1$ combined with Algorithm~\ref{greedy_part} provides a feasible $b$-matching such that
+As a result, we get the following theorem (the same way we obtained Theorem~\ref{theo_submod_mono}): \begin{theorem} For non-negative monotone submodular functions, Algorithm~\ref{streaming_part_matchoid_submod} with $p = 1$ combined with Algorithm~\ref{greedy_part} provides a feasible $b$-matching such that